1egoman/slackpgp/README.md

 Click here to configure your public key: http://localhost:8000/onboard/nan5a090N-q8nIKs23ZIxfTAkWfb5pthbQyyZMOjQbs=
 ```

-That link lets you configure your public key.
+Click on that link ad paste in your public key.
+We'll encrypt messages sent to you with this key.

-Then, send an encrypted message: `/pgp @user Hey!
+Then, send an encrypted message: `/pgp @foo Hey!
 This message is secret!`

 The bot will then encrypt that message with your public key and post it in slack for you:

 ```
+Hey @foo, here's a message from @bar:
 -----BEGIN PGP MESSAGE-----
 To-Slack-User: user
 Sent-By: slackbot